alokpadhi/100DaysOfMLCode/log.md

 **Thoughts**: well to test all these algorithm what I have learned, I used make_moon dataset from sklearn.
 They give fairly good understanding with VotingClassifier, BaggingClassifier and RandomForestClassifier.
 Then move to udacity to pick one algorithm of your own.
 I choose RandomForest and applied it to terrain data and got 92% accuracy and sadly I failed to beat the self driving score of 93.6%.
 I tried with tweaking some of hyper parameters but not getting good score than 92%.
 Also my oob_score was about 96%. but will try adaboost to see how it predicts.

+### Day27: August 24, 2018

+**Today's Progress**:  Ensemble learning continues with Adaboost. and applied on the #udacity intro to ml mini project

+**Thoughts**: Adaboost really wonderful.
+Its one of the best time when I learned Adaboost.
+What's so cool about is the way it improvise upon a weak learner.
+Found some similarity with neural nets.
+The way it updated weights I mean incresing and decreasing as per necessity. and one more thing is to there aren't many hyperparameters as in RandomForest.
+Finally adaboost on the terrain data of udacity. and guess what I got 93.2% accuracy score, whereas their accuracy score was 93.6%.
+Hmm I might try out to learn a car for self driving.
+But dissapointed as I failed to beat that score.